navikt/pale-2-register/README.md

 2. Add the contents of dev-stack/dev-runtime-env as runtime environments in the run config.
 3. enjoy develolping localy

-## One liner to stop / remove all of Docker containers
+## One liner to stop / remove all Docker containers

 ```
 docker stop $(docker ps -a -q)